robin98sun/tutorials-uta-cse6332/part2.md

 ```

 After running `client.py` you shall see the data entry "New Rome" has been deleted

+Please note, the CRUD (Create, Retrieve, Update, Delete) APIs are defined at the same path `/data` with different HTTP methods: PUT, GET, PUT, DELETE respectively.
+This is a classic way to define RESTful APIs for a web service.
+In this way the user can understand what the API works for just by reading its path and method.

+`POST` method is not used here, because as a best practice the semantic meaning of POST is for batch inserting or updating, while PUT is for the same functions on a single row of record.

 #### Now you shall be able to create your own RESTful APIs through which you can provide services to third-party users, e.g., downstream services on the internet, or be integrated in any other applications.